 Liquid medicines are most commonly used by patients who have difficulties swallowing tablets and capsules such as children and the elderly.
-A liquid medicine can come in many forms which includes solutions, suspensions and syrups.1 Most commonly prescribed medications are available in a liquid format which can make taking medication easier.2
+A liquid medicine can come in many forms which includes solutions, suspensions and syrups.[1]

-A common response to not being able to swallow tablets is to crush them or open capsules.6 The NHS advise that you shouldn't chew, crush and break tablets, or open and empty powder out of capsules, unless your doctor or another healthcare professional has told you to do so.
-Some tablets and capsules don’t work properly or can become harmful when crushed or opened.7
+A common response to not being able to swallow tablets is to chew or crush them or to open the capsules and remove the contents.
+NHS advice is that you shouldn’t chew, crush and break tablets, or open and empty the powder out of capsules, unless your doctor or another healthcare professional (such as a pharmacist) has told you to do so.
+Do not crush pills, open capsules or alter your medicine without getting professional advice as this could stop the medicine working properly.[3]

 Rosemont seek to assist healthcare professionals to deliver the best care for their patients by providing them with relevant information regarding swallowing difficulties and produce an extensive range of liquid medication spanning the majority of medicinal categories.